High Holy Days

 Join Congregation B’nai Israel, our clergy, members, and the community for a beautiful and spiritual High Holy Day experience.
 At CBI we offer a variety of services for you to worship during the High Holy Days.
 Led by our clergy in our Cohen/Friedkin Sanctuary, our services are filled with beautiful music and inspirational sermons.

-Members must be current with their 2016-2017 Membership Dues in order to receive High Holy Day Admission Cards, which will be mailed in late August/Early September.
+Members must be current with their 2017-2018 Membership Dues in order to receive High Holy Day Admission Cards.

-Please also take a moment to make your annual Kol Nidre gift.
-Whatever you can give to our annual Kol Nidre Appeal will leave a legacy of love and caring for the future of CBI.
+Please also take a moment to make your Annual High Holy Day Gift.
+Whatever you can give to our Appeal will leave a legacy of love and caring for the future of CBI.

 Last minute Admission Cards can be ordered and picked up same-day on the above dates at our Will Call Tables, but anticipate a lengthy wait time as your order will need to be appropriately processed.